 Colin H. Kahl is an associate professor in the Security Studies Program at Georgetown University’s Edmund A. Walsh School of Foreign Service.
 From October 2014 to January 2017, he was Deputy Assistant to the President and National Security Advisor to the Vice President.
 From February 2009 to December 2011, he was the Deputy Assistant Secretary of Defense for the Middle East at the Pentagon.
 In June 2011, he was awarded the Secretary of Defense Medal for Outstanding Public Service by Secretary Robert Gates.
 In 2007-2009 and 2012-2014, he was a Senior Fellow at the Center for a New American Security (CNAS), a nonpartisan Washington, DC-based think tank.
 From 2000 to 2007, he was an assistant professor of political science at the University of Minnesota.
 In 2005-2006, Prof. Kahl was a Council on Foreign Relations International Affairs Fellow in the Office of the Secretary of Defense.
 In 1997-1998, he was a National Security Fellow at the John M. Olin Institute for Strategic Studies at Harvard University.
 He received his B.A. in political science from the University of Michigan (1993) and his Ph.D. in political science from Columbia University (2000).

-Rob Malley most recently served as Special Assistant to the President and White House Coordinator for the Middle East, North Africa, and the Gulf Region (2015-2017).
-Previously he was a Senior Director on the National Security Council Staff (2014-2015), Program Director for the Middle East and North Africa at the International Crisis Group, and Senior Policy Advisor for the Center for Middle East Peace and Economic Development.
+Rob Malley is President and CEO of the International Crisis Group.
+Previously, he served as Special Assistant to the President and White House Coordinator for the Middle East, North Africa, and the Gulf Region (2015-2017), Senior Director on the National Security Council Staff (2014-2015), Program Director for the Middle East and North Africa at the International Crisis Group, and Senior Policy Advisor for the Center for Middle East Peace and Economic Development.
 In the Clinton Administration, he served as Special Assistant to the President for Arab-Israeli Affairs (1998-2001), Executive Assistant to the National Security Advisor (1996-1998), and Director for Democracy, Human Rights, and Humanitarian Affairs at the National Security Council (1994-1996).
 He has also worked at the Council on Foreign Relations and clerked for Supreme Court Justice Byron White.
 He received his undergraduate degree from Yale University, a Ph.D. as a Rhodes Scholar at Oxford University, and his J.D. from Harvard Law School.